wireapp/wire-docs/src/understand/overview.md

 ![image](img/architecture-server-simplified.svg)

 The Wire clients (such as the Wire app on your phone) connect either directly or through a load balancer to the “Wire Server”.
 The term “Wire Server” refers to a set of API server components that work together and also communicate with various databases.
-Both the API components and the databases are each deployed in a “cluster”, a setup where multiple instances of the same service run in parallel.This design ensures that if one instance fails, others continue to serve requests without disruption.
+Both the API components and the databases are each deployed in a “cluster”, a setup where multiple instances of the same service run in parallel.
+This design ensures that if one instance fails, others continue to serve requests without disruption.
 This fault-tolerant setup is known as high availability, and it helps ensure a seamless experience for users even during component failures.

 ## Architecture and networking